AntonioCesarJr/wirecardchallenge/README.md

 __PS: You must wait until MYSQL database start to listener the confgured port!\
 This may take a few minutes__

-## 2 - Build application with make or with mvn
+## 2 - Build application with Make or Maven
     make install

     or

     mvn clean package install -U

-## 3 - Start application with make or with mvn
+## 3 - Start application with Make or Maven
     make run

     or